steel-pinion/unreal-helix/README.md

 I can never find where my code is on their site.
 Visiting `plasticscm.com` redirects me to the "unity devops" marketing page.
 This concerns me.
 I am concerned that we might someday need to migrate off this tool like we did for Unity3D's game engine side.

-Now that we are using Unreal Engine, we could take advantege of their tighter integration with perforce/helix.
+Now that we are using Unreal Engine, we could take advantage of their tighter integration with perforce/helix.
 By using aws reserved instances, we can spend about $3 a month for a centrally hosted version control server.